Flat Topological Bands and Eigenstate Criticality in a Quasiperiodic Insulator

-where $f(E) = [e^{\beta(E-\mu)}+1]^{-1}$ is the Fermi function at inverse temperate $\beta$ and chemical potential $\mu$, $v_\alpha$ is the velocity operator, $G^{-}$ is the retarded Green function, and $\llbracket \cdots \rrbracket$ denotes an average over phases in the QP ($\phi_{\mu}$) and twists ($\theta_{\mu}$) in the boundary condition; for numerical data, we average over 200 samples.
-In contrast to disordered systems, band gaps are cleanly identifiable with the DOS
+where $f(E) = [e^{\beta(E-\mu)}+1]^{-1}$ is the Fermi function at inverse temperate $\beta$ and chemical potential $\mu$, $v_\alpha$ is the velocity operator, $G^{-}$ is the retarded Green function, and $\llbracket \cdots \rrbracket$ denotes an average over phases in the QP ($\phi_{\mu}$) and twists ($\tilde{\theta}_{\mu}$) in the boundary condition.
+To determine phase boundaries and transition properties, we compute the density of states (DOS) which reflects band gaps and the low energy behavior of the semimetallic phase.
+The DOS at energy $E$ is

 where $E_i$ denotes the energy eigenvalues.